scriptsforweirdos/Raffadax-Complete-Production/README.md

 ## Changes For beta.03 (2024 Dec 20)

 * Removed MultiYield Crops due to conflict with Spacecore.
 * Added Spacecore and Custom Bush as dependencies.
+Custom Bush is optional for now unless Raffadax decides to do more with it.
 * All old MultiYield Crops functions have been moved to Spacecore and Custom Bush.
-* White Tea Leaves now have a chance to drop from the Tea Bush on the 20 and 21 of the month, Spring/Summer/Fall outdoors, all seasons indoors.
+* With Custom Bush, White Tea Leaves now have a chance to drop from the Tea Bush on the 20 and 21 of the month, Spring/Summer/Fall outdoors, all seasons indoors.
 * Minimum Stardew Valley Base Game version is now 1.6.14 with all associated matching mods and frameworks.
+* Restored Category Text Overrides via Spacecore.

 ## Dependencies for all betas